Nathan Evans (singer)

-Nathan Alexander Evans (born 19 December 1994) is a Scottish singer and songwriter.
-Evans first gained fame in 2020 by posting videos of himself singing sea shanties on social media service TikTok.
+Nathan Alexander Evans (born 19 December 1994) is a Scottish folk and country singer who rose to prominence in 2020 by posting videos of himself singing sea shanties on the social media service TikTok.
 In 2021, he released a version of the folk song "Wellerman", which peaked at the top of the UK Singles Chart and also charted in several other countries.
+His debut album, Wellerman – The Album, was released in 2022 and achieved moderate success in continental Europe.
+It peaked at number twelve on the albums charts in Germany, as well as reaching number thirty in Switzerland.

+In 2024, he released his second album, 1994, to commercial success, debuting atop the albums charts in his native Scotland, as well as peaking within the top ten of the Album Sales, Albums Downloads and Physical Albums Charts in the United Kingdom, whilst reaching number twenty–six on the official UK Albums Charts.
+It spawned the commercially successful single "Heather on the Hill", which was subsequently certified Silver by the British Phonographic Industry (BPI).
+He released his third studio album, Angels' Share, a collaborative album with Saint Phnx, on 16 January, 2026.

 Early and personal life

-Before launching his music career, Evans was a postal worker with the Royal Mail, in Airdrie, near Glasgow.
+Before launching his music career, Evans was a postal worker with the Royal Mail, in Airdrie, an inland town in North Lanarkshire, to the east of Glasgow.
 He attended Caldervale High School and has a university degree in web design.
+Evans started learning guitar at the age of eight, being a fan of music genres and artists including Blink-182, Bob Dylan, Van Morrison and Paul Simon, later being influened by Lewis Capaldi and Ed Sheeran.

 In the 2023 BBC Scotland documentary What Next for the Wellerman?, Evans revealed that he was struggling with his mental health and had panic attacks while he was working up to 13 hours a day as a steel erector.

-Evans married his wife Holly in 2019 and together they have one child, born in April 2023.
+Evans married his fiancée Holly, whom he had known since school, in 2019 and together they have two children, born in April 2023 and April 2026.

+He is a Rangers fan and has performed at Ibrox Stadium.